akkadotnet/akka.net/docs/community/contributing/documentation-guidelines.md

 ## Code

-When documenting code, please use the standard .NET convention of [XML documentation comments](https://msdn.microsoft.com/en-us/library/vstudio/b2s063f7).
+When documenting code, please use the standard .NET convention of [XML triple-slash documentation comments](https://msdn.microsoft.com/en-us/library/vstudio/b2s063f7).
 This allows the project to use tools like Sandcastle to generate the API documentation for the project.
 The latest stable API documentation can be found [here](https://getakka.net/api/index.html).

 Please be mindful to including *useful* comments when documenting a class or method. *Useful* comments means including full English sentences when summarizing the code and not relying on pre-generated comments from a tool like GhostDoc.
 Tools like these are great in what they do *if* supplemented with well-reasoned grammar.